skypjack/entt/docs/md/signal.md

 a result that is convertible to the given result type, everything works just fine.

-As a side note, note that members of a class may or may not be associated with instances.
+As a side note, members of classes may or may not be associated with instances.
 If they are not, the first argument of the function type must be that of the class on which the members operate and an instance of this class must obviously be passed when invoking the delegate:

 ```
 entt::delegate<void(my_struct &, int)> delegate;